-The further structuring is tailored according to the unique needs of the client begins right when you meet the potential client for the very first time, after you’ve developed the basic structure of your business coaching course.
+The further structuring is tailored according to the unique needs of the client and begins right when you meet the potential client for the very first time after you’ve developed the basic structure of your business coaching course.
 During this initial assessment, devise your questions in a way that the discussion leads you to know the current circumstances of the client and what they’re frustrated about.
 It tells you the high-level goals of the client and what it is that they hope to improve with the help of your business coaching goals.

 Your first meeting with the client makes you aware of any business coaching experiences that your client has had previously and what was the outcome of it.
-Moreover, at the end of the meeting, you need to be well-informed regarding the preferred coaching method of your client if any; for example, how do they feel about workbooks and videos etc.
+Moreover, at the end of the meeting, you need to be well-informed regarding the preferred coaching method of your client if any; for example, how they feel about workbooks and videos, etc.

-Developing goals for your client to achieve is the next step after initial assessment.
-You need to know what success looks like for your client and what are the specific skills they need to succeed in achieving their goals.
-You have to use S.M.A.R.T methodology which stands for Specific, Measurable, Achievable, Relevant and Timely to cultivate these skills and to reach the goals.
+Developing goals for your client to achieve is the next step after the initial assessment.
+You need to know what success looks like for your client and what specific skills they need to succeed in achieving their goals.
+You have to use the S.M.A.R.T methodology which stands for Specific, Measurable, Achievable, Relevant, and Timely to cultivate these skills and to reach the goals.
 It means that you divide each goal into different chunks all of which must be very specific and achievable with a measurable outcome.
 It must be very much relevant to the skill you are aiming to cultivate as well.